How to Plan for and Merge Two or More websites

 Along with Content Strategy, Now is Also Time to Propose a SEO Strategy

 SEO is a constantly changing landscape.
 Every so often, Google shakes things up with an algorithm.
-As a result, different groups have had varying success when looking at domain merges from the SEO point of view.
+As a result, different groups have had varying success when looking at merging websites from an SEO point of view.
 While we can all agree that Gutenberg is a fantastic way to go for content preservation and presentation, SEO is a pain point we need to address.

 Information architects and user experience specialists work with stakeholders on a series of exercises including stakeholder interviews, card sorting, and sitemap creations with rounds of revisions.
 Subject matter experts also go through a painstaking process mapping each site’s URL and duplicate content, which must be dealt with.
 There’s also the intentional overlap.
 Your organization’s digital marketing managers and web managers have to make decisions on how to combine the pages for intent resolution.
 Some groups opt for letting SEO success take the lead when making the selection.
 Others prefer to reconfigure the pages and the content to meet a new goal.
 Regardless of decision made, we have to strategically think through a content migration strategy and plan along with a URL redirect strategy.

-Content Migration is a risk.
-What goes, what stays, will it be a scripted migration, follow a manual course, or become a combo of both?
+Content migration is a risk, especially when merging websites.
+What goes, what stays—will it be a scripted migration, follow a manual course, or become a combination of both?
 Now is the time for your organization to determine an internal communication process.
 It prevents duplication of pages, creates a unified approach to SEO, and puts one group in charge of developing content for the customer.
 Another consideration is the development of content for other stakeholders such as employees, donors, volunteers, or suppliers.
 Even though each requires a different approach, the brand message must come through at each juncture.

 Prior to launching, it’s critical to make sure that all old links from the site that we sunset do full redirects to the new pages on the primary domain.
 This involves link checking and implementing a 301 and 404 redirect strategy to links that are being sunset but still available on the new website.
 Now is also a good opportunity to investigate URL-related problems.
 For example, is there a malware warning?
 Has Google penalized one?
 Is there a combination of URLs that’s just buggy?
 Dead links are another thing to investigate at this point.
 These aren’t the pages we want to bring to the newly merged site.

-Training Your Team on Content Management and Content Governance
+Training Your Team for Content Management After Merging Websites

 Deciding on the tone of the merged site comes next.
 There are plenty of style approaches to consider.
 As a general rule of thumb, it makes sense to select the tone that resonates with the majority of organic web searchers.
 If the reason for the site consolidation is a rebranding effort, now is the best time to develop the new voice of the updated brand message and conversation.
 By training and developing governance over content keeps it from becoming a hodgepodge in the future.